numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

   but is limited in scope for user defined and especially parametric datatypes.
 * There is a general issue that much of the logic is written in single functions instead of being split as methods on the datatype itself.
-* Int the current design datatypes cannot have methods that do not generalize to other datatypes.
+* In the current design datatypes cannot have methods that do not generalize to other datatypes.
 For example a unit datatype cannot have a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.